perseusrealdeal/TheTechnologicalTree/README.md

 # Editors, prepared by

-> Mikhail A. Zhigulin of Novosibirsk.
+> © Mikhail A. Zhigulin of Novosibirsk